RMI-Hub/rmi-corporate-commitments/README.md

 Want to start from scratch?
 Use`make clean data build`.

+## Running locally

+1. Be sure you have the app cloned (including the large data.csv with `git-lfs`) and fully installed with `make install`.
+1. Generate everything you need with `make clean data build`.
+This will result in the JS and css bundles as well as an html file all in the `/public/` subdirectory.
+This also will prep the data for the cloud function.
+1. Run the app locally with `npm run dev`.
+This will expose the app on `localhost:5000`
+1. In a new terminal window, run the cloud functions locally with `npm run firebase`.
+This exposes the function on `localhost:4000`.

 ## The Data

 The data is one giant CSV.
 It is intended to be processed, sliced and minified by the node script `./scripts/data.js`.
 The data is split up and written to individual files for each sector and industry.
 (One sector has multiple industries).
 Cleanup/processing is pretty minimal, but a few unneeded columns are removed.
 These CSVs are deployed with the app and intended to be consumed by the client.